Many families who share their home with a feline often use cat condos as an accessory.

 How Many Hours a Day Do Adult Cats Sleep?

 When cats reach adulthood, their sleep time drops to 12-16 hours a day.
-These times are of course generalizations.
+These times are, of course, generalizations.
 It may be possible for adult cats to sleep as much as they did as kittens or to sleep less than expected.
 For this reason, it is useful to follow each cat's own sleep pattern.
 Thus, necessary measures can be taken in case of sleep problems.
 Adult cats sleeping much longer than expected can be a sign of various health problems.
 During this period, various diseases that can threaten the health of cats, especially chronic kidney diseases, may occur.
 A problem that causes pain, such as arthritis, can also cause cats to sleep longer.
 Alternatively, when cats sleep poorly but still have endless energy, their thyroid gland may be overactive.
-Being vigilant rather than adopting a pessimistic view is an important requirement for early recognition of the health problems our friends face.
+Being vigilant rather than adopting a pessimistic view is an important requirement for early recognition of our friends' health problems.

 How Many Hours a Day Do Older Cats Sleep?

 The progression of age is the main reason that can lead to low energy.
 This is why older cats are known to sleep more than younger adults.
 However, it should not be forgotten that old age is not a disease.
-It should not be forgotten that there are many cats that are in the elderly classification, have high energy during the day, and chase games.
+There are many cats that are in the elderly classification, have high energy during the day, and chase games.
 Older cats should be helped to find warm and safe spaces as much as possible after their sleep patterns are established.
 In case of movement problems, it should be ensured that she has easy access to her sleeping place, food, water, and litter box.

 These needs have been determined as a result of detailed scientific research on cats.
 We have a very attached life to our cats.
 Many cat people think a house without a cat is not a home.
 They turn themselves into something indispensable for us, running around with energy at midnight, wandering around the house like the master of the house, with their sometimes arrogant and other times cute looks.
 It is a very natural desire to want to meet the natural needs of the creatures we love so much.
 This is the secret to a long and happy life with them.

-Cats that live outdoors often choose to sleep in protected areas such as trees, bushes, and caves.
+Cats outdoors often sleep in protected areas such as trees, bushes, and caves.
 Your indoor cat’s instinct is not different from her ancestors or outdoor friends.
 They would love to know that they are safe and sound when they sleep.
-You must be realized they always sleep like their one eye is open.
+However, you must be realized they always sleep like their one eye is open.
 They are always ready for something to wake them up.
-This is a normal way to sleep for cats, however, they need to have deeper sleep than that.
-To help them have that very necessary deep sleep, you should provide them a comfortable spot for them to feel safe
+This is a normal way to sleep for cats.
+However, they need to have a deeper sleep than that.
+To help them have that very necessary deep sleep, you should provide them with a comfortable spot for them to feel safe.